Please Review The Following Information Before Applying For Tax Penalty Relief!

 - California Governor’s Executive Order N-61-20 – Taxpayers and property that meets all of the requirement of the governor’s executive order:

-- The first installment must not have been delinquent as of March 4, 2020 to be considered for the penalty waiver on the second installment.
+- For the 2019-2020 Tax Year - The first installment must not have been delinquent as of March 4, 2020, to be considered for the penalty waiver

 The California Revenue and Taxation Code (R&TC) grants the Treasurer and Tax Collector the authority to cancel penalties in limited circumstances.
 Below are examples of requests that the Tax Collector